-Board of Directors of Dorchester Habitat for Humanity, Inc. Summerville, SC
+Board of Directors Dorchester Habitat for Humanity, Inc. Summerville, SC

-We have audited the financial statements of Dorchester Habitat for Humanity, Inc., which comprise the statement of financial position as of June 30, 2022, and the related statement of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the financial statements of Dorchester Habitat for Humanity, Inc., which comprise the statements of financial position as of June 30, 2023 and 2022, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Dorchester Habitat for Humanity, Inc. as of June 30, 2022, and the change in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Dorchester Habitat for Humanity, Inc. as of June 30, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.